codelve/ekart/README.md

 # ekart
-Online platform to but and sell products
+Online platform to buy and sell products

 # Features